 - 1st violation: 2 months suspension from IJF and Continental Unions competitions and other judo activities e.g., training camp. - 2nd violation: 2 years suspension from IJF and Continental Unions competitions and other judo activities e.g., training camp.

-IUDO Z LUDEKE Alexander AUS ENTRIESAN ACCREDITATION Entries for IJF events are the responsibility of the IJF Sport Commission and are managed by the IJF IT Team.
-For assistance on the entries please COUGHLAN Eoin contact registration@ijf.org -70 kg AUS SECTION 4
+Entries for IJF events are the responsibility of IJF Sport Commission and are managed by the IJF IT Team.
+For assistance on the entries please registration@ijf.org -81 kg AUS the manufactor of the party.